mohelgizawy/Soft2_Project/requirment-analysis/attendance.md

 2. The system needs to be able to connect you to QR builder
 ![QR](session.webp)
 3. The system needs to be connected to the internet all the time
-4. Putting alot of constraints on the user to take the attendance properly
+4. Putting alot of constraints on the user to take the attendance properly :
+   - limiting the apility to sign in or out of the system
+   - making a central connection point
+   - comparing the IP of the students with the central connection point
 #### Constraints :
 - One of the main constraints is the internet in many ways :
   - the strength of the network